Dead by Sunrise: Later career, hiatus, and death of Chester Bennington (2010–2018)

 In a 2009 interview with Billboard, Bennington said that "This isn't a one-time thing for us.
 Every five years or so I could imagine there'd be a Dead By Sunrise record."
 Despite this, in 2010, he stated there was a small chance a new album may be created.
 The frontman also noted that because of Linkin Park's new direction "it becomes very difficult to choose where the songs that he writes will go."

 Brandon Belsky left the band during the summer of 2010.
 He had left Julien-K at that time because of creative differences.
 On April 20, 2011, during a Love and Death concert played at an event by The Whosoevers, Elias Andra announced that in December 2010, he had left the band.
 Later that year the band replaced Andra Eli James briefly, and then with Frank Zummo from Street Drum Corps.
 The band had been inactive since this time.

 On November 4, 2011, Bennington's wife, Talinda, revealed that Dead by Sunrise will perform at the 2011 Stars of the Season Gala event, which focused on raising donations for pediatric rehabilitation.
 The performance ended up being an acoustic show consisting of Chester, Ryan, Amir and Fu and was the final show that the band ever performed together.

-During a Julien-K interview in late 2012, Ryan Shuck stated that he had been discussing making more Dead By Sunrise music with Chester and that they wanted to make the next record less polished and shiny.
-However, this never ended up going anywhere.
-A fan asked Chester on Twitter in 2014 if he planned on making more Dead By Sunrise music and Chester replied that it's hard to make time for it with Linkin Park's schedule.
-In May of 2017, Chester stated on his Twitter account that he had written 5 new songs on his own.
-A fan asked him if they were for Dead By Sunrise and Chester said probably not and that they would likely just be released as his own songs.
-These songs were never released.
-In June of 2017, Frank Zummo, the current drummer for the band (who was playing with Sum 41 at the time) was touring in Russia and he heard a Dead By Sunrise deep cut being played in a bar.
-He then texted Chester about it, which created a chain reaction of Chester texting Ryan and Ryan then texting Frank saying thanks to you, we are talking about getting the band back together.
-According to Frank, Chester wanted to do a few pop-up style Dead By Sunrise shows in Los Angeles in 2017 after that, but this obviously never happened.